dmauser/azure-vpn-s2s/vpn-er-ibo/README.md

-# VPN with ER and Internet Breakout via VPN
+# Internet Breakout with VPN (ER and Azure Firewall scenario)

 ### Scenario